-The East Pier, Howth’s more scenic of the two was built in 1807 with the ever popular lighthouse right at the end having been fully completed in 1821.
-It’s said that the stone of which is granite that our Piers are made of come from the Dalkey Quarry in South Dublin, making Howth Harbour and its rival, Dun Laoghaire Harbour are for all intents and purposes cut from the same cloth.
+The East Pier, Howth’s more scenic of the two was built in 1807.
+With the ever popular lighthouse right at the end having been fully completed in 1821.
+It’s said that the stone, the granite that our Piers are made of come from the Dalkey Quarry in South Dublin.
+Subsequently, making Howth Harbour and its rival, Dun Laoghaire Harbour, for all intents and purposes cut from the same cloth.

-The same year the lighthouse was finished, King George IV was said to have visited us.
-Rumoured to have enjoyed his time here so much, a local stonemason carved his footprints into the granite at the end of the west pier, which are still there to this day.
+Additionally, the same year the lighthouse was finished, King George IV was said to have visited us.
+Rumoured to have enjoyed his time here so much, a local stonemason carved his footprints into the stone at the end of the west pier.
+Those foot prints still remain there to this day and are popular among our visitors.
+As of March 2020, Howth had two particularly keen visitors come to the West PIer to visit the footprints.
+Prince William, the Duke of Cambridge, second in line for the British throne walked the Harbour with his wife, Kate Middleton, Duchess of Cambridge.

 Over the years, Howth has become one of the busiest harbours in Ireland.
-With its huge emphasis on seafood restaurants, a large scale yacht club and the erection of a modernised middle pier purely for the fishing fleets.
-As a result Howth has become not only the busiest harbour but the largest fishing port on Ireland’s East coast.
+With its huge emphasis on seafood restaurants, a large scale yacht club and the erection of a modernized middle pier purely for the fishing fleets.
+As a result, Howth has become not only the busiest harbour but the largest fishing port on Ireland’s East coast.

 “Lifetime experience!
 You must see if you visit Dublin.
 Sunsets are especially mind blowing from this spot!”